ZhangAoCanada/RADDet/README.md

 - Current State: preparing paper

-- Announce: we are still trying different backbone layers.
+- Announcement: we are still trying different backbone layers.
 Therefore, the current backbone layers may vary from the original implementations.

 # List of Contents